-Students must possess a high school diploma or its equivalent and be able to use key calculus principles, rules, and applications while in the B.S.
+Students must be able to use key Calculus principles, rules, and applications while in the B.S.
 Computer Science program.
+Applicants must meet the following admission requirements for admittance to this program:

-Students must demonstrate math readiness through successful and verifiable completion of a pre-calculus, calculus, or higher-than-calculus math course from an accredited post-secondary academic institution or WGU-approved third-party provider.
+- Possess a high school diploma or its equivalent. - Demonstrate math readiness through completion of one of the following: - Successful and verifiable completion of a pre-calculus course from a WGU approved third-party provider. - Successful and verifiable completion of a pre-calculus, calculus, or higher than Calculus math course from an accredited post-secondary academic institution.